nickjbrowning/cscs-docs/docs/tools/container-engine.md

 $ srun --environment=ubuntu --pty bash
 ```

-Since the `ubuntu.toml` file is located in the [EDF search path](#edf-search-path), the filename can be passed to the option without the file extension.
+Since the `ubuntu.toml` file is located in the [EDF search path][ref-ce-edf-search-path], the filename can be passed to the option without the file extension.

 !!! example "launching a containerized environment"
     The above terminal snippet demonstrates how to launch a containerized environment using Slurm with the `--environment` option.